stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 The _cumulative work score_ contains the following two fields:
-* An 8-byte unsigned integer that encodes the sum of all burnchain tokens burned or transferred in this fork of the Stacks blockchain (i.e. by means of proof-of-burn or proof-of-transfer, whichever is in effect).
+* An 8-byte unsigned integer that encodes the sum of all burnchain tokens burned or transferred in this fork of the Stacks blockchain (i.e., by means of proof-of-burn or proof-of-transfer, whichever is in effect).
 * An 8-byte unsigned integer that encodes the total proof-of-work done in this fork of the burn chain.